 - Monetisation policies can be applied.

-As you can imagine, getting to participate to the external API economy isn't necessarily a straightforward process - your internal APIs need to reach the very highest level of maturity.
-That said, once you've gone through this process and reached that level, APIs can be used to generate revenue, and ROI has the potential to be massive.
+So, participating in the external API economy isn't a straightforward process.
+Your internal APIs need to reach the very highest levels of maturity.
+Once you've gone through this process and reached that level, your APIs can be exposed to the external market to generate revenue.